Oliver Ford Davies

 Oliver Robert Ford Davies (born 12 August 1939) is an English actor, theatre historian, director, playwright, and writer.
 He is best known for his extensive theatre work, and to a broader audience for his role as Sio Bibble in Star Wars Episodes I to III.
-He is also known for his role as Maester Cressen in HBO series Game of Thrones.
+He is also known for his roles as Peter Foxcott in the ITV legal drama Kavanagh QC and as Maester Cressen in HBO's epic fantasy series Game of Thrones.

 Early life and education

-Oliver Robert Ford Davies (Note: Note that his surname is given as Ford Davies in The Gazette and a 2003 theatre review of Absolutely (Perhaps) in the British Theatre Guide (and possibly others), but most sources and library catalogue entries use just Davies as the surname.) was born in Ealing, Middlesex, England on 12 August 1939.
+Oliver Robert Ford Davies (Note: Note that his surname is given as Ford Davies in The Gazette and a 2003 theatre review of Absolutely (Perhaps) in the British Theatre Guide (and possibly others), but most sources and library catalogue entries use just Davies as the surname.) was born in Ealing, Middlesex, England, on 12 August 1939.
 His father was a teacher.

 Aged 11, he performed in a school play, Richard of Bordeaux, and found that he "liked being someone else".
 In 1956 he joined the eminent Ealing amateur company Questors.
 He won a scholarship to Merton College, Oxford, where he read history and became president of the Oxford University Dramatic Society.
 After obtaining his DPhil, he did a postgraduate teaching qualification.

 From 1964, Davies worked as a history lecturer at the University of Edinburgh before taking up acting professionally in 1967, "to give acting a go".
-Among his students was future foreign secretary of the UK Robin Cook.
+Among his students was Robin Cook, a future British Foreign Secretary.